algorithmiaio/dev-center/_pages/integrations/arize.md

     return res.to_json()
 ```

-The following code is intended to be executed back in the same external environment (Jupyter notebook or external training platform) that you used above to train your algorithm, once you've built the algorithm on Algorithmia.
+The following code is intended to show how you'd call the algorithm for inference from an external application.
+Here, we're demonstrating calling the algorithm from the same external environment (in our case a Jupyter notebook) that was used above.
+This code implies that the algorithm has been built on Algorithmia and that the same objects are available in the global namespace from above.
 {:.notice-info}

+## Calling your model for inference from an external application

 Once you've built your algorithm, you can call it using its hash version to test it out; this will be a value like `f35025657bdc37eb0d6ffeed62b0539ee21c8b4e`.
 If you build your algorithm in the Algorithmia Web IDE, this hash is displayed in the test console output upon successful build completion, but it's also available in the "Builds" tab on the algorithm's homepage.
 You can also publish the algorithm, in which case you'll be able to call the algorithm using a semantic version such as `1.0.0`.